nv593/KC_Home_Analysis/README.md

 Data used for this analysis is from the King County House Sales dataset is a dataset that contains information about real estate transactions in King County, Washington.
 It includes a variety of features or columns, such as property characteristics (square footage, number of bedrooms and bathrooms), house condition, grade, view, and information about the sale price.

 ## Data Cleaning and Exploration
 Data preparation and exploration are fundamental steps in any data analysis or machine learning project.
-This phase involves getting the raw data ready for analysis, understanding its structure, and gaining insights before building models or drawing conclusions.
+This phase involves getting the cleaning raw data ready for analysis, understanding its structure, and gaining insights before building models or drawing conclusions.

 - In our data exploration phase, we delved into the dataset to uncover insights.
 Here's what we found:

-### Visualizations
+### Findings

 **Correlation Heatmap**